There’s More to Gold’s Performance Than Meets the Eye

 Aside from a highly-volatile stock market and a reversion-prone dollar, the rapid decline in global bond yields will be another factor driving gold forward, potentially followed by the steady downfall of the 10-year Treasury.
 Trade tensions are also likely to keep pushing the metal higher, as gold prices jumped immediately after the announcement that President Trump is planning to place an additional 10% tariff on $300 billion of Chinese goods.

 McGlone compared gold’s trajectory to that of 2001, stating that the metal currently sits on similar grounds.
-Back then, the Fed began an easing cycle that ushered in what McGlone refers to as the greatest bull market of this millennium so far in gold.federal reserve, trade war, us economy
+Back then, the Fed began an easing cycle that ushered in what McGlone refers to as the greatest bull market of this millennium so far in gold.Featured, federal reserve, trade war, us economy